gezalore/designbench/docs/source/import.rst

 =====================

-Here we describe the considerations you need to make before, and the process of adding new benchmarks to designbench.
+Here we describe the considerations you need to make before, and the process of adding new benchmarks to RTLMeter.

 Requirements about new benchmarks
 ---------------------------------